HOW TO GET HELP FROM A SEX DISCRIMINATION ATTORNEY IN LOS ANGELES

 Can an Employer Require Different Dress Codes for Men and Women?

-Workplace dress codes are very common.
-When the dress code imposes a greater burden on women than men, then it may be discriminatory towards either gender.
-According to the Human Resources Campaign, gender-specific dress codes are not inherently discriminatory, but enacting a stricter dress code towards one gender is.
+Workplace dress codes are ubiquitous.
+When the dress code imposes a more significant burden on women than men, it may be discriminatory towards either gender.
+According to the Human Resources Campaign, gender-specific dress codes are not inherently biased, but enacting a stricter dress code towards one gender is.

 Know Your Rights: Discrimination Based on Sexual Orientation